-Ace the BCIN Designer Legal & Process Exam 2025 – Design Your Success Story!
+Ace the BCIN Designer Legal & Process Exam 2026 – Design Your Success Story!

-Question: 1 / 535
+1 / 20

-They are mandatory for all construction projects
+They are fully liable for all actions

 Next Question